+Adopted Biological Exposure Determinants 107

-2020 Notice of Intended Changes
+2021 Notice of Intended Changes

-Chemical Substances and Other Issues Under Study 119
+Chemical Substances and Other Issues Under Study 117

 Physical Agents

-Committee Members 122
+Committee Members 120

-Introduction 123
+ntroduction

 Threshold Limit Values

 Acoustic

-Infrasound and Low-Frequency Sound 126
+Infrasound and Low-Frequency Sound 124

-Notice of Intended Change 127

-Audible Sound 128
+Audible Sound 125

-Ultrasound 132
+Ultrasound

 Electromagnetic Fields 0-300 GHz

-Electromagnetic Radiation Spectrum and Related TLVs [®] 134
+Electromagnetic Radiation Spectrum and Related TLVs® 131

-Static Magnetic Fields
+Static Magnetic Fields 132

-Sub-Radiofrequency (30 kHz and below) Magnetic Fields 136
+Sub-Radiofrequency (30 kHz and below) Magnetic Fields 133

 Sub-Radiofrequency (30 kHz and below) and Static Electric

-Fields 138
+Fields

-Radiofrequency/Microwave Radiation 140
+Radiofrequency/Microwave Radiation 137

 Optical Radiation

-Light and Near-Infrared Radiation 146
+Light and Near-Infrared Radiation

-Ultraviolet Radiation 155
+Ultraviolet Radiation

-Lasers 161

-Notice of Intended Change 176
+Notice of Intended Change

+Lasers

-Ionizing Radiation 191
+Ionizing Radiation 182

-Notice of Intended Change 193

-Ergonomics
+Ergonomics 40-

-Statement on Work-Related Musculoskeletal Disorders 196
+Statement on Work-Related Musculoskeletal Disorders

-Hand Activity 199
+Hand Activity

-Lifting 204
+Lifting

-Hand-Arm Vibration 208
+Hand-Arm Vibration

-Upper Limb Localized Fatigue 215
+Upper Limb Localized Fatigue

-Whole-Body Vibration 217

-Notice of Intended Change 224

-Thermal Stress
+Whole-Body Vibration Thermal Stress 200

-Cold Stress
+Cold Stress 212

 Heat Stress and Strain

-Physical Agents Under Study 255
+Physical Agents Under Study 201

-Appendix A: Statement on the Occupational Health Aspects of New

 Lighting Technologies - Circadian, Neuroendocrine and Neuro-

-behavioral Effects of Light 257
+behavioral Effects of Light 239

 Appendix B: Personal Physiologic Monitoring in the Workplace

+Appendix C: Statement on Fatigue and Its Management ∠⊤∠

+in the Workplace

-Notice of Intent to Establish 260
+Notice of Intent to Establish 244

-Biologically Derived Airborne Contaminants
+Biological Agents

+050

-Committee Members 264
+Committee Members

-Introduction

-Notice of Intended Change - Introduction to the Biologically

-Derived Airborne Contaminants 268
+ntroduction

-Biologically Derived Agents Under Study
+Biological Agents Under Study

-CAS Number Index
+CAS Number Index 257

-114

-Endnotes and Abbreviationsinside back
+Endnotes and Abbreviations inside back COVE

-STATEMENT OF POSITION REGARDING THE TLVs[®] AND BEIs[®]
+STATEMENT OF POSITION REGARDING THE TLVs® AND BEIs®

-The American Conference of Governmental Industrial Hygienists (ACGIH[®]) is a private, not-for-profit, nongovernmental corporation whose members are industrial hygienists or other occupational health and safety professionals dedicated to promoting health and safety within the workplace.
-ACGIH[®] is a scientific association.
-ACGIH[®] is not a standards-setting body.
+The American Conference of Governmental Industrial Hygienists (ACGIH®) is a private, not-for-profit, nongovernmental corporation whose members are industrial hygienists or other occupational health and safety professionals dedicated to promoting health and safety within the workplace.
+ACGIH® is a scientific association.
+ACGIH® is not a standards-setting body.
 As a scientific organization, it has established committees that review the existing published, peer-reviewed scientific literature.
-ACGIH[®] publishes guidelines known as Threshold Limit Values (TLVs[®]) and Biological Exposure Indices (BEIs[®]) for use by industrial hygienists in making decisions regarding safe levels of exposure to various chemical and physical agents found in the workplace.
-In using these guidelines, industrial hygienists are cautioned that the TLVs[®] and BEIs[®] are only one of multiple factors to be considered in evaluating specific workplace situations and conditions.
+ACGIH® publishes guidelines known as Threshold Limit Values (TLVs®) and Biological Exposure Indices (BEIs®) for use by industrial hygienists in making decisions regarding safe levels of exposure to various chemical and physical agents found in the workplace.
+In using these guidelines, industrial hygienists are cautioned that the TLVs® and BEIs® are only one of multiple factors to be considered in evaluating specific workplace situations and conditions.

-Each year, ACGIH[®] publishes its TLVs[®] and BEIs[®] in a book.
-In the introduction to the book, ACGIH[®] states that the TLVs[®] and BEIs[®] are guidelines to be used by professionals trained in the practice of industrial hygiene.
-The TLVs[®] and BEIs[®] are not designed to be used as standards.
-Nevertheless, ACGIH[®] is aware that in certain instances the TLVs[®] and the BEIs[®] are used as standards by national, state, or local governments.
+Each year, ACGIH® publishes its TLVs® and BEIs® in a book.
+In the introduction to the book, ACGIH® states that the TLVs® and BEIs® are guidelines to be used by professionals trained in the practice of industrial hygiene.
+The TLVs® and BEIs® are not designed to be used as standards.
+Nevertheless, ACGIH® is aware that in certain instances the TLVs® and the BEIs® are used as standards by national, state, or local governments.